Hojicha Mochi Flour Muffins

 - Butter – Adds a nuttiness and richness to this recipe.

-- Granulated sugar – Adds sweetness to the mochi flour muffins.
+- Light brown sugar – Adds sweetness to the mochi flour muffins.
+This can be substituted with dark brown sugar for a more moist and sweeter muffin.

 - Vanilla extract – Adds flavor to the muffins.
 You can substitute with an equal amount of vanilla paste or 1 vanilla bean.